ibm-cloud-docs/dl/cli.md

    `--help|--h` : Optional: Get help on this command.

    `--output json`: Optional: Specify if you want the output displayed in JSON format.
+Currently, `json` is the only format to choose.

 ### Examples
 {: #example-create-gateway}